New Program for Family Caregivers

 While there are aspects of cancer caregiving that can be compared with caregiving for other diagnoses, including older adults, special needs children, Alzheimer’s disease and dementia, the cancer caregiving experience can also be different.
 Life with cancer throws the patient and the family on the proverbial roller coaster ride, where the clinical course is marked by active disease, followed by remission, interrupted by recurrence or metastasis or a new disease, and jumping back into remission.
 Every course is different, and everyone’s response will be different.

-As the Director of the Center for Quality and Outcomes Research (CQOR) in the Department of Neurosciences and Neurotherapeutics, John Wayne Cancer Institute, Pacific Neurosciences Institute and Providence Saint John’s Health Center, I am faced with these realities on a daily basis.
+As the Director of the Center for Quality and Outcomes Research (CQOR) in the Department of Neurosciences and Neurotherapeutics, Saint John’s Cancer Institute, Pacific Neurosciences Institute and Providence Saint John’s Health Center, I am faced with these realities on a daily basis.
 Our clinical team at the Pacific Brain Tumor Center works closely not only with the patient but their families as well.

 Linda M. Gorman, RN, MN, PMHCNS-BC, CHPN, FPCN, OCN, was one of my clinical rotation mentors at Cedars-Sinai Medical Center in 2003.
 She is a renowned nurse clinician and author who has written books on palliative care and caregiving.
 Linda took on the role of caregiver in a non-cancer setting for her husband when he became ill.
 I met her recently after not having seen her for over 12 years, “Caregiving is the hardest thing I have ever done,” she said.
 “It doesn’t matter how much you know.
 It just hits you.”